 2. Design for users, not channels

-Continuing with the silo-breaking theme, it’s crucial that all marketing and communication channels are built, developed, and optimized around maintaining a seamless sense of connection for the customer.
-The teams behind each channel should view their projects as part of a broader ecosystem and have an open and ongoing dialogue with each other around how channels support a typical channel-hopping user journey.
+All marketing and communication channels must be built, developed, and optimized around maintaining a seamless sense of connection for the customer.
+The teams behind each channel should view their projects as part of a broader customer experience ecosystem and have an open and ongoing dialogue with each other around how channels support a typical channel-hopping user journey.

-UX specialists have an important connecting role to play here.
-Their user testing activities need to be inclusive of all channels.
+UX specialists have an important connecting role to play in the omnichannel journey, and their user testing activities need to be inclusive of all channels.
 They can report not only on the usability and functionality of a single feature, but on how easy it is for a user to move between channels and back again, and whether any friction or disconnect is perceived when they do so.

 3. Integrate around a centralized system